mm80843/T3.5/docs/Benef/PBN__Benef_612.md

 # __Reduced risk of airborne transmission__

-## Name of the Benefit

-Decreased risk of infection and illness

 ## Description of Benefits pertaining to Beneficiaries

 * [Reduced risk of infection, improved health outcomes](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_658.md)